dk1242/dk1242.github.io/_posts/2025-05-23-Rendering-1M-spheres-3 Spheres.md

 ```cpp
 glDrawElementsInstanced(GL_TRIANGLES, indices.size(), GL_UNSIGNED_INT, 0, numInstances); // numInstances tells the number of times we want to draw a Mesh
 ```
 But before we can use it, we need to setup some things.
-Till now we were passing all of the vertices for each sphere to the GPU, instead of this we will pass the vertices of 1 sphere and then only pass the origin center of all other spheres and inside our shader code only we will calculate the position of the other sphere vertices by translating the baseSphere verticed to current sphere origin point.
-This way we will improve our performance as we have shifted our calculation part of sphere vertices to GPU which can run a million of calculations parallely.
+Till now we were passing all of the vertices for each sphere to the GPU, instead of this we will pass the vertices of 1 sphere and then only pass the origin center of all other spheres and inside our shader code only we will calculate the position of the other sphere vertices by translating the baseSphere vertices to current sphere origin point.
+This way we will improve our performance as we have shifted our calculation part of sphere vertices to GPU which can run thousands of calculations parallely.
 We also need to create a new Mesh Contructor with new InstanceVBO class, which is similar to VBO class.
 It will modularize our code and we need a different function for linking instance VBOs to our VAO.
 ```cpp
 // VAO.cpp
 void VAO::LinkAttrib(InstanceVBO& instanceVBO, GLuint layout, GLuint numComponents, GLenum type, GLsizeiptr stride, void* offset) const